This article was updated on Sept. 6, 2018.

 Gather the documentation you have and start analyzing these contracts with the help of your attorney.
 The first step is to determine if the contract is or contains a lease.
 The standard defines a lease as a "contract, or part of a contract, that conveys the right to control the use of identified property, plant or equipment (an identified asset) for a period of time in exchange for consideration."

 What is the right to control the use of an asset?
-This requires judgment but generally constitutes the economic benefits from using the asset and the ability to direct its use.
+This requires judgment but generally constitutes the economic benefits of using the asset and the ability to direct its use.

 Once you determine you have a contract that contains a lease, you are then required to classify the lease as either a finance lease or an operating lease using the following criteria: